-Walk around Rosthwaite, Lake District, England
+Walk Rosthwaite to Wadendlath tarn, Lake District, England

 • Distance: 9km